Yale-LILY/Ascle/README.md

 ### Download Repository

-You can download MedGeb as a git repository, simply clone to your choice of directories (keep depth small to keep the old versions out and reduce size).
+You can download MedGeb as a git repository; simply clone to your choice of directories (keep depth small to keep the old versions out and reduce size).

 ```
 git clone https://github.com/Yale-LILY/MedGen.git